-Geographers from the University of Sheffield have analysed annual data over the period from 1951 to 2013 and saw a slightly decreasing trend in the number of smaller cyclones (above 118 kilometres per hour) that hit land in the Philippines, particularly in the last two decades.
+Geographers from the University of Sheffield (TUoS) analysed annual data from 1951 to 2013.
+And they saw a slightly decreasing trend in the number of smaller cyclones (above 118kph) that hit land in the Philippines.
+This was particularly so in the last 2 decades.

-More hazardous tropical cyclones (above 150 kilometres per hour) were shown to be on the increase in recent years, with the northern island of Luzon frequently affected by these weather events and associated rainfall.
+However, more hazardous tropical cyclones (above 150kph) were shown to be on the increase.
+Unfortunately, the northern island of Luzon is frequently affected by these weather events and associated rainfall.

-Previous research has suggested that the increase in the number of intense tropical cyclones could be due to rising sea-surface temperatures since the 1970s as a result of climate change.
-However it is too early to draw conclusions that will influence tropical cyclone projections, so this remains an active part of research on extreme climate events.
+Previous research suggests that the increase in intense tropical cyclones could be due to rising sea-surface temperatures.
+These have been rising since the 1970s as a result of climate change.
+However it is too early to draw conclusions that will influence tropical cyclone projections.
+So this remains an active part of research on extreme climate events.

-Researchers plan to use this analysis, published in the International Journal of Climatology, to help the country better adapt and become more resilient to extreme weather events and the challenges of climate change.
+Researchers plan to use this analysis to help the country better adapt and become more resilient to extreme weather events and the challenges of climate change.

-Professor Colin Osborne, Associate Director of the Grantham Centre, said: “Monica and her colleagues have helped to show the devastating impact that climate change is having on communities around the world.
+Professor Colin Osborne, Associate Director of the Grantham Centre put the study into context.
+“Monica and her colleagues have helped to show the devastating impact that climate change is having on communities around the world.
 This study is further evidence of the need to take action on climate change and develop new ways for societies to live sustainably.”

-The project is a collaboration between researchers at the University of Sheffield, the national meteorological agency of the Philippines (PAGASA), the Oscar Lopez Centre for Climate Change Adaptation and Disaster Risk Management (OML Centre).
+The project is a collaboration between TUoS, the national meteorological agency of the Philippines (PAGASA), the Oscar Lopez Centre for Climate Change Adaptation and Disaster Risk Management (OML Centre).